Longburton: History

 The present parish is a tithing of the larger medieval parish of Long Burton.
 The name derives from burg, a fortified manor, and tun, a homestead or village.
 It was distinguished as Long Burton (presumably to distinguish it from the other four Burtons in Dorset) because of the length of its main street.
 The present form of the name as a single word seems to have arisen in the late nineteenth century.
 However, writing in 1980, author and Dorset resident Roland Gant insisted on using Long Burton, and commented that the village was "irritatingly often now spelled 'Longburton' on road signs, which to me changes its pronunciation in line with Warburton".
 The village is still recorded as Long Burton on the 1889 Ordnance Survey map of the area.

 Governance

 Longburton and the surrounding area is a major part of Cam Vale electoral ward which also covers the villages of Alweston, Holwell and Leigh.
 The population of this ward at the 2011 census was 2,000.
-This ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by the Conservative Chris Loder.
+This ward is one of 32 that comprise the West Dorset parliamentary constituency.